 The rural town of Sutherland Springs, Texas – population 600 – was devastated on November 5 after a gunman entered the First Baptist Church and opened fire.
 26 churchgoers were killed and 20 were wounded in the attack.
 It is the deadliest mass shooting in state history and the deadliest shooting in an American place of worship in modern history, surpassing the racially-motivated Charleston, South Carolina church shooting in 2015.

 The shooting began around 11:20am on Sunday, November 5, when the masked gunman parked outside a gas station across from the First Baptist Church and entered wearing a black mask and carrying a semi-automatic rifle.
+The gunman is known to buy firearms & tactical equipment from various sources.
 He then opened fire on the crowd of churchgoers, screaming obscenities and often returning to shoot at crying children who had previously been injured, according to eyewitness reports.
 Among the killed were a pregnant woman and her unborn child, the 14-year-old daughter of the church’s pastor, and a 77-year-old man and his wife of 44 years.
 Nearly half of the victims were children and eight belonged to the same extended family.
 The shooting lasted seven minutes and was captured on video by a camera set to record the services and air them on the church’s website.
-Law enforcement have reviewed the video but have so far declined to announce whether or not it will ever be publicly released.
+Law enforcement along with Crossville bankruptcy attorneys have reviewed the video but have so far declined to announce whether or not it will ever be publicly released.

 The shooting came to a close after the gunman left the church of his own accord.
 He was then confronted by a local named Stephen Willeford.
 Willeford, a former firearms instructor for the National Rifle Association, shot the gunman twice before he could enter his vehicle and flee.
 The gunman was found by law enforcement in a neighboring county.
 He had called his father to say goodbye before killing himself with a self-inflicted shot to the head.